 National staff and leaders of the Presbyterian Church (USA) gathered with feminist leaders from other World Council of Churches denominations to destroy patriarchal religion and worship the goddess "Sophia," according to an article in the January/February issue of the Presbyterian Layman.

-Repeated themes in the November 4-7 conference, "Re-Imagining 1993," in-cluded destroying traditional Christian faith, adopting ancient pagan beliefs, re-jecting Jesus' divinity and His atonement on the cross, creating a goddess in their National staff and leaders of the on the cross, creating a goddess in their own image, and affirming lesbian lovemaking.
-According to the Layman, 24 PCUSA According to the Lagran, 24 PCOSA national staff members registered for the event.
-The denomination's Bicentennial Fund was the largest source of financial support for the conference with a \$66,000 grant.
+Repeated themes in the November.
+4-7 conference, "Re-Imagining 1993," included destroying traditional Christian faith, adopting ancient pagan beliefs, rejecting Jesus' divinity and His atonement on the cross, creating a goddess in their own image, and affirming lesbian loveown image, and affirming lesbian love-making.

-Johanna Bos, feminist professor at Louisville Presbyterian Theological Sem-inary, was greeted with cheers and ap-plause when she stated, "We have not come here to jump on the feminist band wagon, but to upset the patriarchal apple cart."
-Part of the upset included religious ideas from the East.
-Conferences speak-ers taught "pranic healing" and leaders led the group in singing repeatedly throughout the 4-day event, "Oh great spirit, earth and wind and sea, you are inside and all around me."
-Lesbian feminist Virginia Mol-lenkott picked up on that theme.
-"The monism i'm talking about assumes that god is so all-inclusive that she is involved in every cell of those who are thoughts in her mind and embodiments of her her mind and embodiments of her image," she said.
-Conference participants wor-shipped the divine in each other by marking red dots on their foreheads to signify their divinity, and then bowing to each other in an act of reverence.
-They sang songs to the goddess Sophia, the source of their di-vinity, the creator god who dwells god who dwells within them and unleashes within them their divine power.
-Traditional Christian teaching on the Atonement was completely overturned D e l o r e s Williams, professor at Union Theological Seminary in New York, told the group, "I don't group, "I don't think we need a theory of atone-ment at all.
-I think Jesus came for life and to show us something about life ...
-I don't think we need folks we need to hanging on crosses and blood dripping and weird stuff."
-Mollenkott claimed that Jesus' death was the ultimate in child abuse and a model for human child abuse.
-"I and a model for human child abuse.
+According to the Layman, 24 PCUSA

+national staff members registered for the

+event.
+The denomination's Bicentennial

+Fund was the largest source of financial

+support for the conference with a

+\$66,000 grant.

+Johanna Bos, feminist professor at

+Louisville Presbyterian Theological Seminary, was greeted with cheers and applause when she stated, "We have not

+come here to jump on the feminist band

+wagon, but to upset the patriarchal

+apple cart."

+Part of the upset included religious

+"I don't think we need a

+theory of atonement at all.

+I dan't think we need folks

+uripping and weird stuff."

+source of their divinity, the creator god who dwells within them and unleashes within them their divine power.
+Traditional Christian teaching on the Atonemen we need folks A speaker reconstruction and blood dripping and weird stuff."

+on the Atonement

+was completely

+overtuned.

+Delores

+Williams, professor

+at Union Theological Seminary in at Union Theologi-cal Seminary in New York, told the group, "I don't think we need a theory of atone-ment at all, I think Jesus came for life and to show us something about life ...
+I don't think

+Mollenkott claimed that Jesus' Mollenkott claimed that Jesus' death was the ultimate in child abuse.
 "I can no longer worship in a theological context that depicts God as an abusive parent and Jesus as the obedient, trusting child," she declared.

-''I don't think we need a theory of atonement at all. i don't think we need folks hanging on crosses and blood of Churches, condemned the dripping and weird stuff."
+Arunda Gnanadason, di-

-Arunda Gnanadason, di-rector of the sub-unit on Women in the Church and around the cruel and violent death of Christ on the cross, sanctioning violence against the power-
+Arunda Gnanadason, di-Arunda Gnanadason, di-prector, of the sub-unit on Women in the Church and Society of the World Council of Churches, condemned the church as a patriarchal insti-tution that "centered its faith around the cruel and violent death of Christ on the cross, my violence acquiret the cure." hanging on crosses and blood death of Christ on the cross, sanctioning violence against the power-less in society."

-Lesbian society."
 Lesbian sexuality was celebrated as normal and good, while Biblical ideas of sexuality were thrown out.

 Lesbian Roman Catholic feminist

-Mary Hunt, co-founder of the radical
+A speaker receives a blessing from the goddess Sophia at "Re-Imagining 1993," a pseudo-Christian conference promoting goddess worship and lesbianism, funded by the PC(USA).

 Mary Hunt, co-founder of the radical group WATER (Women's Alliance for Theology, Ethics, and Ritual) proposed "friendship as a metaphor for family."

 She explained her new metaphor, saying, "Imagine sex among friends as the norm, young people learning how to make friends rather than to date.
-Imag-ne valuing genital serual interaction in ine valuing genital sexual interaction in terms of whether and how it fosters friendship and pleasure....
-Pleasure is our birthright of which we have been our Diffininght of which we have been robbed in religious patriarchy.
+Imagine valuing genital sexual interaction in terms of whether and how it fosters friendship and pleasure.
+Pleasure is our birthright of which we have been robbed in religious partiarchy.
 It is time to claim it anew with our friends...
-Re-sponsible relational sexuality is a human right.
-I picture friends, not families, basking in the pleasures we deserve be-cause our bodies are holy and our sexu-ality is part of creation's available riches."
+Responsible relational sexuality is a human right.
+I picture friends, not families, right.
+I picture friends, not families, basking in the pleasures we deserve be-cause our bodies are holy and our sexucause our bodies are holy and our seallity is part of creation's available her church read from the holy book of Isaiah and then from "a holy book" writmination to celebrate lesbian sexual relationships.